courtois-neuromod/MariHA/docs/architecture.rst

 .. note::
    MariHA is a port and extension of `COOM <https://github.com/TTomilin/COOM>`_, a continual RL benchmark built on VizDoom.
-The SAC training loop, model architecture, replay buffers, and all 11 original CL baselines follow COOM's design; MariHA adapts them to the Mario domain, adds a human-aligned episode curriculum, and introduces three new methods (SI, DER++, ClonEx).
+The SAC training loop, model architecture, replay buffers, and 8 of the 11 CL baselines follow COOM's design; MariHA adapts them to the Mario domain, adds a human-aligned episode curriculum, and introduces three new methods (SI, DER++, OWL).

 Data flow overview
 ------------------